Understanding Divestment

 The basics

 Big organisations like universities and pension funds invest in many different types of financial 'asset'.
-This includes stocks and shares (ie companies listed on the stock market); government debt; corporate debt; and directly in companies in return for an ownership stake.When an investor buys corporate debt, or provides capital via a private market or venture capital investment, they are usually giving money to the company directly.
-This often enables the company to expand their activities as they have more money available to spend.When an investor buys a share in a company, they usually buy from another investor on the secondary market.
-A share is a bit like a second hand good: once it has been bought from the company, investors buy and sell shares between eachother.When people call for divestment, they tend to mean stocks and shares.
+This includes stocks and shares (ie companies listed on the stock market); government debt; corporate debt; and directly in companies in return for an ownership stake.When an investor buys corporate debt, or provides capital via a private market or venture capital investment, they are giving money to the company directly.
+This often enables the company to expand their activities as they have more money available to spend.
+Some investors also buy corporate debt or outstanding loans from other investors on the secondary market.When an investor buys a share in a company, they usually buy from another investor on the secondary market.
+A share is a bit like a second hand good: once it has been bought from the company, investors buy and sell shares between eachother.When investors own shares in a publicly listed company, this also gives them a say in the company’s operations by voting at annual general meetings (AGMs).
+This includes voting on company resolutions, such as re-electing directors and approving pay packages.
+Shareholders can also bring forward their own resolutions to ask the company to take a certain action.
+However, this is often done by investors without clear escalation steps or consequences for the company failing to act.When investors buy debt or provide loans they typically do not have the right to vote on company operations.
+However, they can choose not to provide additional money at the end of the period by refinancing loans or buying new debt.Investors may also purchase sovereign debt, or ‘gilts’: debt issued by a country or federal state.
+Bonds from major economies such as the US, UK and Japan are seen as very safe investments, and so favoured by pension funds and other investors seeking long-term, stable returns.When people call for divestment, they often mean stocks and shares, and do not often consider other kinds of investments.
 However, this matters because the type of asset will have an impact on the way the company responds.
 Read more below.

 The implications

-When people call for divestment, they tend to mean stocks and shares.
-However, the impact differs across types of investments.When you divest from stocks and shares, it does not always affect the financing for the company at all.
-This is because, as discussed above, a share is a bit like a second hand good: the company does not receive any more or less money as a result.If a lot of shares were sold in a short period of time (for example, when stock prices dive in relation to a particular controversy), it can affect the stock price.
+When an organisation divests from stocks and shares, it does not always affect the financing for the company.
+This is because, as discussed above, a share is a bit like a second hand good: the company does not receive any more or less money as a result.If a lot of shares were sold in a short period of time (for example, when stock prices dive in relation to a particular controversy), it can affect the stock price - as happened to Tesla in 2025.
 However, if an organisation is divesting in isolation, it is unlikely to have a significant impact.
-This is because when an organisation divests it sells its holdings to another organisation - so for every seller, there is a buyer.When an organisation divests from primary financing, such as corporate bonds and private equity investments, or in the case of banks providing direct loans, it may more directly affect the company's finances.
-This is because the company may face higher interest rates and so reduce the money available to them.In both cases, divestment can be embarrassing for the company in question: it shows a lack of confidence in the company's strategy and in the leadership of the company directors.
-However, to embarrass the company, divestment should be done loudly and publicly.
+This is because when an organisation divests it sells its holdings to another organisation - so for every seller, there is a buyer.
+For this reason, there is little evidence to show that past campaigns have had a significant impact on company stock prices.When an organisation divests from primary financing, by refusing to refinance loans or buy new corporate debt, it may more directly affect the company's finances.
+This is because the company may face higher interest rates and so reduce the money available to them.In both cases, divestment may be embarrassing for the company in question: it shows a lack of confidence in the company's strategy and in the leadership of the company directors.
+However, this means that divestment announcements should be done loudly and publicly to have an impact.For a full review of the evidence of divestment campaigns, we recommend this academic review from the University of Cambridge.

 01